yashrajagawane/Sai-Vandan-CRM/README.md

 ### Render reports no open port

-Confirm the service is a Web Service, not a Background Worker, and that the application binds to Render’s `PORT` variable.
+Confirm the service is a Web Service, not a Background Worker, and that the application binds to Render's `PORT` variable.
 This project uses `server.port: ${PORT:8080}`.

 ## Documentation